simBauer/To_Glue_or_not_to_Glue/README.md

 ### Generic datasets

-We use the datasets HPatches and Megadepth1500 as provided by Glue Factory with a minor change of the HPatches download link following [this fix](https://github.com/cvg/glue-factory/pull/115/files).
+We use the datasets HPatches and Megadepth1500 as provided by Glue Factory.
 The datasets are automatically downloaded when running inspect or eval on them.

 ### Custom TUM dataset

 We evaluate on two custom datsets facade texture - car image pairs and facade texture - UAV image pairs.
-The UAV and facade images are already included in this repository, whereas the car images are provided via a download link.
+The facade images are already included in this repository, whereas the car images and UAV images are automatically downloaded when running inspect or eval on them.

 #### Facade textures